aerogear/graphback/docs/cli/graphback-cli.md

 ```bash
 npm run generate
 ```

-`generate` command will execute generation process that will generate GraphQL server based on your data model.

 :::note
 Graphback CLI is now part of the [graphql-cli](https://github.com/Urigo/graphql-cli) command line tool.
 Please consider installing it for wider set of features